jerome-rdlv/dbsync/README.md

 ## Tables filtering

-Tables to sync can be defined with the regex based directive `tables`.
-The example config sync only tables which names begin with `wp_`.
-It’s possible to name tables like this :
+Tables to migrate can be defined with the regex based directive `tables`.
+The example config migrates only tables which names begin with `wp_`.
+It’s possible to target tables like this :

 ```yaml
 tables: ^(wp_post|wp_options|my_table)$